Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/bigquery-export.md

 description: Set up a recurring or one-time export of Amplitude event data to BigQuery.
 ---

+--8<-- "includes/alpha-release.md"

 --8<-- "includes/editions-all-paid-editions.md"

-You can set up recurring syncs of your Amplitude event data to BigQuery through the Amplitude UI,  or manually initiate a sync of your historical data.
+You can set up recurring syncs of your Amplitude event data to BigQuery through the Amplitude UI,  or manually start a sync of your historical data.
 This article outlines the process for connecting your Amplitude and BigQuery accounts, and then syncing your data.

 ## Prerequisites